 This curriculum was developed by a curriculum sub-group of the Specialty Advisory Committee (SAC) for Endocrinology and Diabetes Mellitus under the direction of the Joint Royal Colleges of Physicians Training Board (JRCPTB).
-It replaces the previous version of the curriculum dated May 2007 with changes to ensure the curriculum meets GMC's standards for Curricula and Assessment and to incorporate revisions to the content and delivery of the training programme.
+The 2010 curriculum replaced the previous version dated May 2007 with changes to ensure the curriculum meets GMC's standards for Curricula and Assessment and to incorporate revisions to the content and delivery of the training programme.
 Major changes from the previous curriculum include the incorporation of common, leadership and health inequalities competencies.
+The key revision made in 2016 has been to revise section 3.7 of the syllabus with specific focus on weight management, including investigating for secondary causes of obesity, assessing psychological aspects of obesity and multi-disciplinary management of obesity.
+In addition generic updates have been made and the multiple consultant report (MCR) has been included in the assessment framework.

 The curriculum contents were chosen by the sub group of the SAC in Endocrinology and Diabetes Mellitus after extensive consultation with Regional Specialty Advisors, trainees, local training committees, and specialist societies.
-The curriculum was finally agreed by the SAC, which comprises deanery training programme directors, specialist society representatives, trainee representatives and lay members.
+The curriculum was agreed by the SAC, which comprises deanery training programme directors, specialist society representatives, trainee representatives and lay members.
 The curriculum builds upon core elements in the medical training programme for post foundation years and is appropriate for those doctors seeking specialty accreditation in endocrinology and diabetes.